Snow is falling, cold wind is blowing. The furnace clicks on.

 How to Make Healthy, Homemade Filters

 Find an old 100% wool sweater; perhaps at your local Salvation Army and wash it in hot, hot water and simple soap in your washing machine.
 This is not a time to worry about the delicacy of the sweater.
 We want it to felt up good and thick, even shrink.

 The idea is to tease the fibers into felty submission.
 Then dry it in a hot dryer.
 This will further the felting process.
 Once the sweater is thick and misshapen, measure the perimeter of the register (the opening on the floor where the heat blows out) and cut the sweater to fit neatly into the opening.

 The best part is that you don’t need to hem the ends since felted wool doesn’t fray.

-This wool filter is as good, if not better, than any pre-made filter and is easily tossed into the washer monthly, so you and your family can breathe freely.
-When the furnace first comes on in the cooler months, clean the filter more often, perhaps even have a few of them already made and ready to fitted.
+When the furnace first comes on in the cooler months, clean the filters more often, perhaps even have a few of them already made and fitted.

 Our health is in our hands!

 About the Author

 If you yearn to learn, contact Joette Calabrese at HomeopathyWorks.net for a free, 15 minute SKYPE or phone session and find out if homeopathy is a good fit for you and your family’s lifestyle strategy.